ironscar/unreal-engine-dev-starter/docs/rigging.md

     - So specifically disconnect them from the `Object Data Properties` right side-menu
     - Deselect the bone and select again at this point as otherwise it may act connected still (weird issue)
     - Then move the bone to an approprate position allowing larger radius

+- Sometimes while testing out your bone weight-painting, you won't be able to keep track of getting the bones back in original orientations
+  - In that case, Pose mode has a `Clear Pose Rotation` shortcut set to `Alt + R`
+  - Due to various reasons (including but not limited to Nvidia GeForce Experience), this shortcut may not work
+  - Go to `Edit > Preferences > Keymap` and search by name `Rotation`
+  - Update the shortcut for `Clear Pose Rotation` to `Shift + Alt + R`
+  - While painting, if you have to get everything back to default
+    - like when you have to mirror bone weights and you need the model to be symmetric again
+  - Select all bones with `A` and press `Shift + Alt + R` to reset rotations for all

 ---